 - Quinoa is lower in protein, with 8 grams per pound while beef offers 31 grams per pound.

 However, the daily recommended amount of protein for an average, sedentary woman is just 46 grams (56 for a man).
 Pairing quinoa with other protein-rich foods throughout the day allows one to easily reach the recommended amount.

 Environmentally speaking, grains and legumes (such as the great northern beans and chickpeas in the following recipes) win against meat any day.
-A vegetarian diet is better for the Earth than one that includes a lot of meat.
+A vegan diet is better for the Earth than one that includes a lot of meat.
 From growing animal feed to watering and housing livestock to processing and transport, meat production requires abundant amounts of land, water, and fuel.
-Also, animals produce methane, a greenhouse gas, and physical waste that must be disposed of properly.
+Also, livestock produces methane, a powerful greenhouse gas, and physical waste that must be disposed of properly.
 Overall, quinoa burgers are a better option than beef burgers.

 Greek-style quinoa burgers are a particularly satisfying alternative to beef patties.
-They assume the same shape and basic consistency of beef patties, but they are better for our bodies and the planet.
+They assume the same shape and basic consistency as beef patties, but they are better for our bodies and the planet.
 Plus, they’re bursting with flavor.
 Enjoy these two recipes on your grill this summer.

 - 1/2 cup rinsed quinoa, any color

 - 1 medium carrot, cut into large chunks

 - 6 scallions, thinly sliced